mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plainmonthday/plainmonthday/index.md

 The **`Temporal.PlainMonthDay()`** constructor creates {{jsxref("Temporal.PlainMonthDay")}} objects.

+This constructor allows you to create instances by directly supplying the underlying data.
 Like all other `Temporal` classes, you should usually construct `Temporal.PlainMonthDay` objects using the {{jsxref("Temporal/PlainMonthDay/from", "Temporal.PlainMonthDay.from()")}} static method, which can handle a variety of input types.

 ## Syntax